 - Full-frame DSLR camera with Nikon 80-400mm attached

 - Memory cards, cleaning clothes, etc.

-Bags That Keep You Organized
+Best Travel Bags to Keep You Organized

 If you have questions for us or suggestions for other readers, please leave a message in the comments below.